ViralTexts/transcriptions/FaithClips/Readme.txt

-'This is a folder for viral text trasncriptions from the research of Ryan Faith
+'This is a folder for viral text transcriptions from the research of Ryan Faith